ptrguide/ptrguide.github.io/edit-textures-of-models.md

 Now just edit the png files.
 Just make sure to stay in a 16 color limit or else the game WILL NOT accept your textures.

+### Using pwf2tools (GUI):

+1. On the main menu in pwf2tools, press "ptr2spm".

+2. Complete each box it gives you.
+Remember to click the button beside each box to complete it!

+3. Press "Convert your SPM to tex0!"

+4. Close the pwf2spm window (if it doesn't automatically close).

+5. On the main menu in pwf2tools, press "ptr2tex".

+6. Press "Extract textures".

+7. Complete each box it gives you.
+Remember to click the button beside each box to complete it!

+8. Press "extract your tex0's textures to edit them!"

+9. Close the pwf2spm window (if it doesn't automatically close).

+10. Now, you may open your image editing software of choice and edit the textures.

+### ptr2tools (command line, continued):

 When you're done do this command:

 3. Ptr2tex inject TEXTURES (Output from earlier) (Folder with model textures)